-In this chapter are statistical charts for calendar years 2016, 2015 and 2014.
-The past few years have brought many changes to how UW-Madison tracks and reports Clery crimes that occur in and around campus.
-Differences in categories from year to year are explained in introductions to the charts.
+In this chapter are statistical charts for calendar years 2017, 2016 and 2015.
+Charts for UW-Madison's School of Social Work Part-Time Master's Program which is held at UW-Eau Claire are found on page 20.
 Differences in the statistics themselves reflect the number of crimes reported, and not necessarily a difference in the rate of crime itself.
 The data does not reflect prosecutions, convictions or the outcome of disciplinary actions.